medvedevgroup/HowDeSBT/example/README.md

 (4) Build the "determined,brief" tree, compressed as RRR.

-_Note that in earlier version of sabutan this was performed in two steps, but now RRR can be created directly without having to build the uncompressed tree._
+_Note that in earlier versions of sabutan this was performed in two steps, but now RRR can be created directly without having to build the uncompressed tree._

 ```bash